close

 TIP

-For the dev command, you can specify the port number or host of the development service with the --port or --host parameter, such as rspress dev --port 8080 --host 0.0.0.0.
+For the dev command, you can specify the port number or host of the development server with the --port or --host parameter, such as rspress dev --port 8080 --host 0.0.0.0.

 npm run build

-By default, Rspress will set doc_build as the output directory.
+By default, Rspress will output the production files to the doc_build directory.

-Start the local preview service with the following command:
+Start the local preview server with the following command:

 npm run preview